A Well-Traveled Bug

 You may have heard about the Atalante found in an English barn after 50 years of storage and then sold for $4.4 million a few years back.
 That’s a pretty difficult story to top, but the car offered by Gooding is no slouch in the history department.
 It is essentially a blend of two cars, chassis no. 57386 with the body from no. 57386.

-The 57386 car was sold to a buyer in northern France in 1936 and was traded back to the factory in 1949 by a subsequent owner.
-Obsessive Bugatti collector and industrial malfeasant Fritz Schlumpf bought 57386 in 1961 during a historic Bugatti buying spree with his brother, Hans.
+The 57386 was sold to a buyer in northern France in 1936.
+Next, it was traded back to the factory in 1949 by a subsequent owner.
+Obsessive Bugatti collector and industrial malfeasant Fritz Schlumpf bought Chassis 57386 in 1961.
+Consequently, it was during a historic Bugatti buying spree with his brother, Hans.

 The Swiss-born Schlumpf brothers had assembled the world’s largest Bugatti collection in secrecy in one of their French textile factories.
 When their angry, unpaid workers discovered the treasure in a spectacular museum setting in the 1970s, the jig was up.
 The debt-soaked Schlumpfs absconded to Switzerland, and French government seized the collection, which became Musée National de l’Automobile (National Automobile Museum).